Sleep issues and depression: What’s the connection?

 teenager on phone at night

-Updated on March 2, 2022.
+Updated on August 2, 2024.

 Depression is a common mental illness that influences the way a person thinks, feels, and acts.
 It can show up as persistent sadness and loss of interest in things you once enjoyed.

-Sleep disorders and depression are deeply entwined
+Sleep disorders and depression are intertwined

 If you have both depression and difficulty sleeping, it can be hard to untangle which came first.
 Either is possible.

 Insomnia isn’t the only sleep disorder with a strong link to depression.
+Obstructive sleep apnea and restless legs syndrome can lead to insomnia, and thus may also exacerbate depression.

 Without a good night’s rest, it’s harder to get through the day.

 “Lack of sleep can also result in fatigue, decreased energy, impaired memory and concentration, and overall diminished life satisfaction,” Dimitriu says.
-So while poor sleep quality won’t necessarily lead to depression, if it happens on a regular basis it will at least diminish your quality of life.
+So, while poor sleep quality won’t necessarily lead to depression, if it happens on a regular basis, it will at least diminish your quality of life.

-Four signs you should seek professional help
+Four signs you should visit a healthcare provider

-Everyone experiences insomnia or a poor night’s rest occasionally, says Dr. Watson.
-But if insomnia drags on for months, you’ve tried changing your sleeping habits, and insomnia is making it hard to cope with daily life, you should see an HCP.
-Another rule of thumb for when it’s time to get medical care is if the problem happens at least once a week for multiple weeks in a row.
-Here are more red flags that merit an HCP visit:
+Everyone experiences insomnia or a poor night’s rest on occasion.
+But you should see an HCP if insomnia drags on for months, you’ve tried changing your sleeping habits, and the situation is making it hard to cope with daily life.
+Another rule of thumb for when it’s time to get medical care: If the problem happens at least once a week for multiple weeks in a row.

 For people with sleep apnea—especially obstructive sleep apnea—breathing typically restarts with a snore, a snort, or a gasp.
-The frequent disturbances throughout the night make it difficult for a person to obtain sound sleep, and daytime sleepiness is the result.
-Those who have an overbite or a large neck or tongue may have an increased risk of sleep apnea.
-Smokers, people who are overweight, and people age 40 or older are also at heightened risk.
+The frequent disturbances throughout the night make it difficult for a person to sleep soundly, and daytime sleepiness is the result.

-Common risk factors and contributors to insomnia include:
+Common risk factors for insomnia include:

 • Stress, anxiety, and worries